 The crisp mornings that require a cozy sweater, sipping a pumpkin spice latte, and a walk through the fallen leaves are just a few of the things that I love about autumn.
-Then, there are the great books that beckon to call me to read.
+Then, there are the great books that beckon me to read.
 As much as I like snuggling up with an adult novel, I get even more pleasure sharing fall books for preschoolers with my favorite little ones.

 The list below has some newer fall releases as well as some classic autumn favorites.